themightytamara/stopwatch/README.md

 create a component folder
 add your component files inside (remember to import and export components) Add components and have it render inside of App.js

+Required
+Pseudocode-  this includes your personal logic for each JS functionality (variables created, methods used, etc).
+Especially when citing someone else's code (give a detailed explanation as to what is going on).
+Components folder and file
+UI interface
+SetState()
+Minimum of 10 commits (anything below will not be looked at)

 ## Available Scripts